Course Rating vs Slope Rating

 - Handicap IndexA Handicap Index is the World Handicap System (WHS) measure of a golfer's demonstrated playing ability on a neutral course.
 A lower index means a better player.

-- Course Handicap vs Handicap IndexHandicap Index is a portable number representing a golfer's general ability, calculated from past scores; course handicap converts that same index into the actual number of strokes they receive on a specific course and tee, using that course's slope rating.
+- Course Handicap vs Handicap IndexHandicap Index is a portable number representing a golfer's general ability, calculated from past scores.
+Course handicap converts that same index into the actual number of strokes they receive on a specific course and tee.
+This uses that course's slope rating.

 Related guides & benchmarks